 A few minutes later, she swings out from behind the counter, her arms supporting a tray full of coffee, french fries, tomatoes, grilled cheese, beans, and apples.
 She laughs again, shaking her head, as she sets the tray on our table.
 We look up at her with big adorning eyes, and thank her with our smiles.

 At that moment, I wanted to shimmy out of my chair and wrap myself in her arms, begging her to be my best friend.
-There were so many factors connecting us in that moment and none of them had to do with language.
+There were so many factors connecting us in that moment and none of them had to do with a mutual verbal language.

 On the first night we made cardboard-covered “diaries” with the kiddos and each night after have been helping them to write a few sentences about the day in English.
 We exchanged diary-time for a massive epic feast last night, and consequently forced them to write in their diaries this morning.